Concern in Samoa about deep sea mining around Am Samoa

 img_9025-2

-Samoa Conservation Society President James Atherton has called for great care after the United States government announced plans to consider a lease for deep sea mining off shore of American Samoa.
+Samoa Conservation Society President James Atherton has called for greater care after the United States government announced plans to consider a lease for deep-sea mining offshore of American Samoa.

-Samoa Observer newspaper reports Atherton said SCS was concerned that American Samoa has supported the move and believes that the threat from this is not just American Samoa’s but Samoa’s as well.
+The Samoa Observer newspaper reports Atherton said SCS was concerned that American Samoa has supported the move and believes that the threat is not just American Samoa’s, but Samoa’s as well.

-“The resilience of nature and conservation of nature go hand in hand, so reduced conservation is likely to result in reduced resilience of marine ecosystems in the future,” asserts Atherton.
+“The resilience of nature and conservation of nature go hand in hand, so reduced conservation is likely to result in reduced resilience of marine ecosystems in the future,” Atherton asserted.

 Photo: Samoa Observer